If you're considering NetSuite to be your ERP platform of future growth, you need to choose the right NetSuite Solution Provider.

 In addition to implementing NetSuite for your ERP and/or CRM.

-You are also interested in potentially implementing SuiteCommerce.
+You are also interested in implementing SuiteCommerce to support B2B and/or B2C online sales.

 These require two different skill sets.